tinymce/tinymce-docs/_includes/context/priority.md

 There are three settings that determine the priority of context toolbars and context forms: `scope`, `predicate`, and `position`.

 - `scope` - Sets the context toolbar or form as either: specific to certain types of content (`node`), or a general (global) toolbar or form (`editor`).
-- `predicate` - A function for determining if the context menu or form applies to the current selection or cursor position.
+- `predicate` - The predicate is the condition(s) where the context toolbar or form should be shown.
+This setting is a function for determining if the context menu or form applies to the current selection or cursor position.
 This function should return a boolean value.
 - `position` - Sets where the context toolbar or form is rendered, relative to the current context (`selection`, `node`, or `line`).

 Generally: